qir-alliance/qat/docs/src/DeveloperGuide/LogicSeparation.md

 tasks as floating point operations.
 Other co-processing architectures were built to enhance the computers sound capabilities and in 2001, we saw graphical processing units (GPUs) emerge.
-To this day, GPUs are still an essentially co-processor for many computing tasks including gaming, physics simulation and graphics to mention a few.
+To this day, GPUs are still an essentially co-processor for many computing tasks including gaming, physics simulation, and graphics to mention a few.

 While floating point operation co-processors eventually became integrated into the